PlebusSupremus1234/LemonScript/documentation.md

 - `/` - The divide operator can only divide a number from another number, for example `12 / 3` will return `4`.

 - `%` - The modulus operator returns the remainder when a number is divided by another number.
 For example, `14 % 4` will return `2` because the highest multiple of 4 is 12, and `14 - 12` is 2.

+- `^` - The caret operator exponentializes a number to another number.
+For example `2 ^ 3` will return `8`.
+Other types will throw an error.

 ### Comparison Operators
 These operators return a boolean value (true or false) when comparing 2 expressions.